killerbeebatteries/benevolent/README.md

 # TODO

-- ~~tell us about the weather~~
-- save a message and send it to another user when they join the chat
-- save interesting urls
-- ~~use a secure connection~~
-- giphy and or tenor integration (interesting to see if there are IRC clients that support loading images)
-- ~~add allow list to control certain functionality~~
-- ~~implement using a registered user~~
 - Get trusted users from the database, rather than an env file.
 - Add options in the users table for enabling/disabling functionality
-- ~~Customise the greetings from Benbot~~

 # Build